 (b) Cash resources.
-The matching funds must be cash resources provided to the project by one or more of the following: the recipient, the Federal government, State and local governments, and private resources. (c) Maintenance of effort.
-State or local government funds used in the matching contribution are subject to l(c) Maintenance of effort.
+The matching funds must be cash resources provided to the project by one or more of the following: the recipient, the Federal government, State and local govern-ments, and private resources.

+(c) Maintenance of effort.
 State or local government funds used in the matching contribution are subject to the maintenance of effort requirements described at §583.150(a).

-§583.150 Limitations on use of assistance.
+§583.150 Limitations on use of assist-